akrymski/reserver/README.md

 ## Conventions

-Reserver is a build-tool-by-convention.
+Reserver is a built-tool-by-convention.
 Instead of writing config files, it expects your app to have the following structure:

 ```
-/html/index.[ext] -> compiled to index.html
+/html/index.ext -> compiled to index.html
-/js/index.[ext]   -> compiled to index.js
+/js/index.ext   -> compiled to index.js
-/css/index.[ext]  -> compiled to index.css
+/css/index.ext  -> compiled to index.css
 ```

-Inside each directory there needs to be a file called `index` with it's appropriate extension.
+Inside each directory there needs to be a file called `index` with it's appropriate _extension_.
 Based on the extension, reserver will compile the index file as necessary.
 For example if you have `/css/index.less` then `less` will be used to compile your CSS.

 Supported extensions are: